-1. What is personal data?
+What is personal data?

-Personal data is, in simpler terms, any information about you that enables you to be identified.
-Personal data covers obvious information such as your name and contact details, but it also covers less obvious information such as identification numbers, electronic location data, and other online identifiers.
+Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (GDPR) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.
+In simpler terms, it is any information about you that enables you to be identified.
+Personal data covers obvious information such as your name and contact details, but also covers less obvious information such as identification numbers, electronic location data and other online identifiers.

-Under the GDPR, you have the following rights, which we will always work to uphold:
+Under GDPR you have the following rights which we will always work to uphold:

 a) The right to access the personal data we hold about you.

 b) The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.